accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- if the media has a sound track, a function that enables the sound to be switched on and off;
 1. If the media has audio description, check that there is a function that enables audio description to be switched on and off.
 1. If the media has synchronised captions:
-	- if the subtitles are embedded (*open captions*) as an image, check that they are displayed when the video is played;
+	- if the captions are embedded (open captions) as an image, check that they are displayed when the video is played;
-	- if the subtitles are not closed captions*, check that there is a function that allows you to activate and deactivate these subtitles.
+	- otherwise, in the case of closed captions, check that there is a function that allows you to activate and deactivate these captions.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}